AlephAlpha/Nekomata/doc/Builtins.md

 Map a binary function over its first argument.

 If the function is unary, return a list of n copies of the result of applying the function to the second argument, where n is the length of the first argument.

+If the function takes more than two arguments, the remaining arguments are reused unchanged in every recursive call.

 __Examples__: